Miki Howard: 1986–1990: Come Share My Love, Love Confessions and Miki Howard

-Howard begin recording songs for her debut album, Come Share My Love released in 1986.
+Howard began recording songs for her debut album, Come Share My Love released in 1986.
 The album was produced by LeMel Humes, would peak to number 19 on the Billboard Top R&B Albums.
 The first single, "Come Share My Love" would become her first U.S. hit single.
 The song peaked to number five on the Billboard R&B Singles chart.
-By the fall, the follow up single was a cover version of Glenn Miller's 1940's tune "Imagination", peaked to number 13 on the R&B Singles and would become Howard's first video.
+By the fall, the follow-up single was a cover version of Glenn Miller's 1940's tune "Imagination", peaked to number 13 on the R&B Singles and would become Howard's first video.
 With two hit singles from the album, she embarked on her first concert tour in 1987, opening for funk band Cameo.
 The final single, "Come Back to Me Lover" was released charting to number 33, on the R&B singles chart.

 In November 1987, Howard released her second album, Love Confessions.
 LeMel Humes produced several tracks and became a close friend, working with Howard on future albums throughout her career.
 Her success continued with two more Top 10 R&B singles from the album, Nick Martinelli produced, soul ballad "Baby, Be Mine" climbed to number five on the R&B Singles chart.
 The second single "That's What Love Is", a duet with hit-making R&B crooner Gerald Levert (lead singer of R&B group Levert), peaked to number five on the R&B Singles chart.
 Levert produced the duet and final single "Crazy", which peaked at number 38 on the R&B singles.
 Howard and Gerald's group LeVert, embarked on a U.S. tour in support of their album's.
 The pair was also romantically involved and that romance would spawn one of Howard's biggest hits from her third album.
 On March 30, 1988, Howard won a Soul Train Music Award for Best New Artist.

 In November 1989, Howard released her third album, the self-titled Miki Howard, which would become her final album on Atlantic.
 Following the release, the album became a hit, charting at number four on the Billboard Top R&B Albums chart.
 The album would become Howard's most successful to date.
 During recording, Howard and Gerald Levert's romantic relationship, spawned the song's "I'll Be Your Shoulder", "Mister" and "Just The Way You Want Me To"; written-produced by Levert.
 Howard secured her first chart-topper, the first single, "Ain't Nuthin' in the World", peaked at number-one on the R&B Singles.
 Howard scored two more Top 5 R&B hits from the album.
-The songs "Love Under New Management, penned during her affair with Gerald Levert, peaked to number two and a cover of "Until You Come Back to Me (That's What I'm Gonna Do)", at number three on the R&B singles chart.
+The songs "Love Under New Management", penned during her affair with Gerald Levert, peaked to number two and a cover of "Until You Come Back to Me (That's What I'm Gonna Do)", at number three on the R&B singles chart.